andreaspts/DRL_Navigation_Project/report.md

 Environment solved in 2274 episodes!
 Average Score: 13.06
 ```

-## Possible future extensions of the setting
+## Possible extensions of the setting and future work

 1. The hyperparameters should be optimized: For example, we could change the epsilon decay rate, the learning rate, the batch size and improve the network structure (more/less layers and units; overfitting could be tackled using dropout).

-A bunch of improvements on the bare Deep Q-Learning have been suggested in the literature:
+Further improvements of the Deep Q-Learning algorithm have been introduced in distinct papers

-2. Double DQNs: This method is also known as double Learning and was introduced in the article [Double Q-learning](https://papers.nips.cc/paper/3964-double-q-learning).
-Using this method, overestimation of Q-values can be tackled.
-3. Prioritized Experience Replay (PER): This method was introduced in the article [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952).
-This work is motivated by the idea to give priority to experiences which could be more important for completing the task.
+2. [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952): In this work the authors extend the idea of experience replay.
+They introduce a method which prioritizes experiences by replaying important transitions more often which accelerates the learning rate.

+3. [Double Q-learning](https://papers.nips.cc/paper/3964-double-q-learning): This method deals with the problem of overestimation, resulting from a positive bias that is introduced because Q-learning uses the maximum action value as an approximation for the maximum expected action value.
+In this work the authors introduce a double estimator method and show that this method performs well in cases were Q-learning tends to overestimation.

-4. Dueling Deep Q Networks (DDQNs): Dueling DQNs were introduced in the article [Dueling Network Architectures for Deep Reinforcement Learning](https://arxiv.org/abs/1511.06581).
-The architecture proposed in this work allows to decompose Q(s,a) into a sum of the state-value function V(s) and the advantage A(s,a) which quantifies the improvement of taking a particular action compared to all other ones at the given state.
-By calculating V(s), the agent learns about the value of a state without having to learn about the impact of each available action at that state.
-This is useful when the effect of available actions of states onto the environment is not too important.
+4. [Dueling Network Architectures for Deep Reinforcement Learning](https://arxiv.org/abs/1511.06581): In this paper, the authors present a neural network architecture with two branches leading to two estimators: one for the state value function _V(s)_ and one for the state-dependent action advantage function _A(s,a)_.
+This quantifies the improvement of taking one action compared to the rest.
+Calculating the value function independently allows the agent to learn the value of the state without the effect of choosing one action over the others.
+This becomes advantageous for environments were the effect of a single actions on states is not too extensive.

-5. More extensions can be included, such as Learning from multi-step bootstrap targets, Distributional DQN and Noisy DQN.
-The combined impact of these six extensions was analyzed in the article [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298).
+5. [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298): In this paper the authors discuss a combination of multiple possible improvements, such as Learning from multi-step bootstrap targets, Distributional DQN and Noisy DQN.
+It is shown that in many cases the combination of these methods leads to remarkable improvement in the performance.

+Image based Q-learning

-6. An additional challenge would be to learn from pixels.
-In such a project the state is given by an 84 x 84 RGB image and the neural network correponds to one of convolutional type.
-Training should be done using a GPU which is optimized to process image data.
+6. It is also possible to learn from pixels were the state of the system would be given by an 84 x 84 RGB image.
+This approach would require a convolutional deep Q-Network and an adequate  training should be performed on GPUs.